-There's no satisfaction like a few bites of greasy pizza when you've been sticking to your healthy diet for the past month—until those few bites lead to a few slices, and that one bad meal leads to an entire day of bad eating.
-Suddenly, you've had a whole weekend of cheat meals... and potentially the pounds to show for it.
-Giving yourself just three cheat days a week is enough to impact your gut health as badly as a consistent diet of junk food, according to a study in the journal Molecular Nutrition and Food Research.
-Meanwhile, another study from the University of Georgia found that 61 percent of people gain weight while on vacation—anywhere from 1 to 7 pounds (yikes!).
+There's no satisfaction like a few bites of greasy pizza when you've been sticking to your healthy diet for the past month — until those few bites lead to a few slices and that one "bad" meal leads to an entire day of "bad" eating (or, as so many have come to call it, a cheat day).
+Suddenly, you've had a whole weekend of cheat meals...and potentially some bloating to show for it.
+Hey, it happens.
+But giving yourself just three cheat days a week is enough to impact your gut health as badly as a consistent diet of junk food, according to a study in the journal Molecular Nutrition and Food Research.
+Meanwhile, another study from the University of Georgia found that 61 percent of people gain weight while on vacation — anywhere from 1 to 7 pounds.

-"It's easier to gain weight than it is to lose—and it's certainly a lot more fun to gain than to lose it," says Alexandra Caspero, R.D., owner of weight-management and sports-nutrition service DelishKnowledge.com.
+Now, let's get something straight: Adding on a few lbs is really not that big of a deal.
+But seeing the number on the scale tick upward and simply just not feeling your best (blame those greasy beachside fries while OOO) can derail you even further, potentially putting your motivation and overall health at risk.
+"It's easier to gain weight than it is to lose — and it's certainly a lot more fun to gain than to lose it," says Alexandra Caspero, R.D., owner of weight-management and sports-nutrition service DelishKnowledge.com.

-Even with willpower of steel, we're all going to splurge on something sooner or later.
+Even with the willpower of steel, everyone's going to splurge on something sooner or later.
 So how many cheat meals a week are okay?
-And how do you keep one cheat meal from turning into a cheat month?
-By slowing down and following these 10 tips:
+And how do you keep one cheat meal from turning into a week-worth of cheat days and then a month?
+You can do just that by slowing down and following these 10 tips.

 1. Stop thinking of it as "cheating."